-Eating is not one of the most unusual things to do in Cairns, but it certainly is one of my favorite.
+Eating is not one of the most unusual things to do in Cairns, but it certainly is one of my favorites.
 We had plenty of time to eat our way around Cairns and here are just three of the highlights:

 Best fried chicken I’ve had out of Nashville.
 And some fun, cheap cocktails.
 So good I visited twice!

 At The Marina in Cairns, this place can be fine dining or casual.
-We went casual with pizza and pasta, but it was the cocktails that really stood out.
+We went casual with pizza and pasta, but it was the cocktails that stood out.